awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

-# Identity and Access Management in DAX<a name="DAX.access-control"></a>
+# DAX Access Control<a name="DAX.access-control"></a>

 DynamoDB Accelerator \(DAX\) is designed to work together with DynamoDB, to seamlessly add a caching layer to your applications\.
-However, DAX and DynamoDB are separate AWS services\.
+However, DAX and DynamoDB have separate access control mechanisms\.
 Both services use AWS Identity and Access Management \(IAM\) to implement their respective security policies, but the security models for DAX and DynamoDB are different\.

 *We highly recommend that you understand both security models*, so that you can implement proper security measures for your applications that use DAX\.